oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![Add-in removed.](./images/removed.png " ")

-5. The **Oracle Autonomous Database Add-in for Excel** add-in is removed from the menu bar.
+5. The **Oracle Autonomous AI Database Add-in for Excel** add-in is removed from the menu bar.

     ![Add-in removed from menu bar.](./images/addin-removed-menu.png " ")

 ## Task 7: Import a Connection

 When you start the Excel add-in, you can create a connection that you can use going forward.
 The connections feature lets you manage and connect to multiple Autonomous Databases with a single add-in.
 You can create multiple connections; however, only one connection can remain active at a time.
-The **Connection** panel lets you connect to the Autonomous Database through a connection where you provide the login credentials and access the Autonomous Database instance.
+The **Connection** panel lets you connect to the Oracle Autonomous AI Database through a connection where you provide the login credentials and access the Oracle Autonomous AI Database instance.
 For additional information, see [Connection Management ](https://docs.oracle.com/en/database/oracle/sql-developer-web/sdwad/connection-management.html).